Tips for your Electrical Project: EPLAN

 Copy and Paste

-I wonder if you're thinking, 'why use macros and not just copy from old projects?'
+You might be thinking 'why use macros and not just copy and paste from old projects?'

 Macro technology, represents a clear source from which we draw and where we correct any problems we find.
 We can propose alternative solutions for future orders or less experienced colleagues.